Sep7

 Teaches how a true disciple of Christ seeks to know and understand God’s Word.
 (There is no such thing as a disciple who does not carefully study the Bible.
 Difficulties and questions do arise, but the thoughtful and prayerful student will always seek to discover an answer.)

--Jesus went up on a mountainside–Meaning: In the context of that region, this doesn’t mean something like Mount Everest.
-Rather, these are what people in many other cultures would think of as steep hills.
+When we hear mountain we usually think of someplace far up.
+But rather we should think of these mountains here more in the sense of steep hills.
 Galilee contains many such hills.
 Jesus likely wanted to get some elevation above the crowd so He could easily be seen and heard by as many people as possible.
 Matthew does not describe the exact location of the sermon.
 There is some dispute over which hill Jesus went up, there are two primary candidates: the hill traditionally venerated as the Mount of the Beatitudes saddled between the Horns of Hattin, the twin peaks of a single hill.
 The other being The Mount of the Beatitudes, a hill near the NW coast of the Sea of Galilee, is now marked by the octagonal Church of the Beatitudes.
 Jesus probably sat with the Sea as His backdrop, with the slope of the hill forming a natural amphitheater.

 Note: There can be many believers in Christ, but so few disciples (students).
 A believer is someone who has believed in Jesus Christ alone for eternal life.
 A disciple, on the other hand, is someone who is a devoted student and follower of Christ.
 As such, it is possible to be a believer, but not be a disciple (cf. Luke 19:11-27).
 It is equally possible to be a disciple but not a believer (e.g. Judas).
 The goal is to be both.
 All believers should immediately begin down the path of discipleship.
 Traveling this path begins with understanding that there is a huge difference between believing in Christ for eternal life and following Christ for the abundant life.-(John 10:10).
 If we do not realize the distinctions between becoming a believer and living like a disciple, most of the New Testament will not make sense.